 "Yes," confirmed Nyav, remembering the phrase he had heard: "Oreneg Vadon 'MUST win'."

 "But you had not previously heard of this person."

 "Naturally not," said Nyav.
 "I had only just arrived from the other side of the world."

 "All right, I can see you are telling the truth."
 Turning her thoughtful gaze upon the thuzolyr-winner, who now seemed distinctly uneasy, Indan Orliss asked him: "What do you make of this, Sponndar Brem?"

 "It would seem absurd," huffed Brem Tormalla, wiping his brow and looking embarrassed.
 "Oreneg Vadon is by all accounts a good man.
 If he were not, he would not have got far enough to be my main rival.
-In fact, if he and I meet in fair contest, he might beat me.
+In fact, if he and I meet in fair contest, he may beat me.
 It's what we're waiting to find out."

 "And what does our outsider conclude?" asked the woman as she turned her calm, deep gaze back upon Nyav.

 She will have my viewpoint, realized the hapless Daon, who wished the meeting would end.
 He set to rapid rummaging among

 memories of his brief time as a captive of Grilk Sedond's gang.
 The memories were mere billowing murk, with a phrase or two that flickered therein.
 Fortunately he was able to recall and quote one aloud:

 "'The process MUST be fixed...'"

 Brem Tormalla commented, "Bizarre!
 Are you sure you heard that?
 How could anyone 'fix' an election?"

 "Any ideas, anyone?" asked Indan Orliss, her eyes sweeping the room.